bitplane/bitplane.net/~/doc/poetry/failure/index.md

 It's been a while
 Too long
-To far too late to get back up again
+Too far too late to get back up again
 So it's goodbye
 So long
 So sorry to my family and friends